Six-Day War: Initial attack

-One of the Jordanian brigades stationed in the West Bank was sent to the Hebron area in order to link with the Egyptians.
+One of the Jordanian brigades stationed in the West Bank was sent to the Hebron area to link with the Egyptians.

 The IDF's strategic plan was to remain on the defensive along the Jordanian front, to enable focus in the expected campaign against Egypt.

-Intermittent machine-gun exchanges began taking place in Jerusalem at 9:30 am, and the fighting gradually escalated as the Jordanians introduced mortar and recoilless rifle fire.
-Under the orders from General Narkis, the Israelis responded only with small-arms fire, firing in a flat trajectory to avoid hitting civilians, holy sites or the Old City.
-At 10:00 am on 5 June, the Jordanian Army began shelling Israel.
-Two batteries of 155 mm Long Tom cannons opened fire on the suburbs of Tel Aviv and Ramat David Airbase.
+Intermittent machine-gun exchanges began taking place in Jerusalem at 9:30 a.m., and the fighting gradually escalated as the Jordanians introduced mortar and recoilless rifle fire.
+On General Narkis's orders, the Israelis responded only with small-arms fire, firing in a flat trajectory to avoid hitting civilians, holy sites, or the Old City.
+At 10:00 a.m. on 5 June, the Jordanian Army began shelling Israel.
+Two batteries of 155-mm Long Tom cannons opened fire on the suburbs of Tel Aviv and Ramat David Airbase.
 The commanders of these batteries were instructed to lay a two-hour barrage against military and civilian settlements in central Israel.
 Some shells hit the outskirts of Tel Aviv.

-By 10:30 am, Eshkol had sent a message via Odd Bull to King Hussein promising not to initiate any action against Jordan if it stayed out of the war.
-King Hussein replied that it was too late, and "the die was cast".
-At 11:15 am, Jordanian howitzers began a 6,000-shell barrage at Israeli Jerusalem.
+By 10:30 a.m., Eshkol had sent King Hussein a message via Odd Bull promising not to initiate any action against Jordan if it stayed out of the war.
+Hussein replied that it was too late and "the die was cast".
+At 11:15 a.m., Jordanian howitzers began a 6,000-shell barrage at Israeli Jerusalem.
 The Jordanians initially targeted kibbutz Ramat Rachel in the south and Mount Scopus in the north, then ranged into the city center and outlying neighborhoods.
 Military installations, the Prime Minister's Residence, and the Knesset compound were also targeted.
-Jordanian forces shelled the Beit HaNassi and the Biblical Zoo, killing fifteen civilians.
+Jordanian forces shelled the Beit HaNassi and the Biblical Zoo, killing 15 civilians.
 Israeli civilian casualties totalled 20 dead and over 1,000 wounded.
 Some 900 buildings were damaged, including Hadassah Ein Kerem Hospital, which had its Chagall-made windows destroyed.

 Around midday, eight Iraqi Hawker Hunters attacked the Kfar Sirkin airfield, destroying a Noratlas transport aircraft and a Piper Super Cub.
 Four Jordanian Hunters also hit a factory hall in Netanya, killing one civilian and wounding seven.